SupeRuier/awesome-active-learning/contents/AL_combinations.md

   One time selection, not in the conventional loop manner.
 - ADeADA: Adaptive Density-aware Active Domain Adaptation for Semantic Segmentation [2022]:
   Acquire labels of the samples with high probability density in the target domain yet with low probability density in the source domain
+- Active Domain Adaptation with Multi-level Contrastive Units for Semantic Segmentation [2022]

 Object Detection:
 - [A deep active learning system for species identification and counting in camera trap images [Arxiv, 2019]](https://arxiv.org/abs/1910.09716)